KaterinaWalter/javadocs/docs/unit3/notes302.md

 <div class="task" markdown="block">

-💻 In small groups, choose a modern **software application** that has social and ethical implications.
+💻 In small groups, choose a modern **software application** to investigate its social and ethical implications.

 <html>
   <details>